sebastian-muthwill/write-version-to-file/README.md

 # Write Version to File

-A GitHub Action that fetches the latest git tag within a repo and writes this to a file.
+A GitHub Action that fetches the latest git tag within a repo and writes this to a file within the CI build container.
+This can be than picked up by following build steps.
+The file is neighter commited nor the pushed back to the branch.

+## Fork info
+This action was forked from https://github.com/brettdorrans/write-version-to-file and a change to the update logic of the file was made.

 ## Inputs